 - Avoiding touching their faces, mouths, noses and eyes.

 - Coughing or sneezing into a tissue, then immediately disposing of the tissue and washing hands.
 If a tissue is not available, cough or sneeze into the elbow – not the hands.

 - Servers, hosts and other staff must wear a non-medical mask (e.g. cloth or other materials) or procedural/surgical mask.

 - It is recommended that older staff/seniors or those with a weakened immune system wear a procedure/surgical mask.

 - Glove use is not required nor recommended.
 If staff are using gloves, they must be changed after every interaction, as well as when changing tasks.
 Hand hygiene must be performed between every glove change.
-This includes handwashing with soap and water or an alcohol-based hand sanitizer approved by Health Canada (DIN or NPN number).
+This includes handwashing with soap and water or hand sanitizer approved by Health Canada (DIN or NPN number).

 - All workers, especially those in constant contact with the public, should self-monitor for symptoms and use the self-assessment tool available at saskatchewan.ca/COVID19.